syeo66/subsoxy/README.md

 1. **Automatic Capture**: The proxy monitors all `/rest/*` requests and extracts authentication parameters (both password and token modes)
 2. **Multi-Mode Validation**: Credentials are validated against the upstream server using appropriate authentication method
 3. **Secure Storage**: Valid credentials are encrypted and stored in memory with thread-safe access
+4. **Immediate Sync Trigger ✅ NEW**: When new credentials are first captured, the system immediately triggers a full library sync instead of waiting for the hourly cycle
-4. **Background Operations**: Stored credentials are used for automated tasks like song syncing
+5. **Background Operations**: Stored credentials are used for automated tasks like song syncing
-5. **Error Handling**: Invalid credentials are handled gracefully with proper logging
+6. **Error Handling**: Invalid credentials are handled gracefully with proper logging

 ### Security Features